 The hypothesis of a permanent job premium decreasing with age, as put forward by (Blanchard & Landier, 2002), is confirmed for only a few countries in our sample, notably Germany, Norway, Slovakia and the United Kingdom.
-The case of Poland and
+The case of Poland and Hungary stand in contrast to this, with a clear rise in temporary contracts penalties along with age.
+Other countries stand in between, though in great majority of them the fixed term contract gap is higher among prime-age women.

 Central and Eastern European countries distinguish themselves also by considerably higher - on average- permanent job premia.
 These exceed 15% in case of prime age women.
 Moreover, interesting results emerge when we look at the permanent/temporary wage premium among younger women.
 These tend to be higher (relative to older cohorts) in Western European countries (as noted also by (L. M. Kahn, 2013)).
-At the same time in most of the analysed New Member States - Hungary, Poland, Lithuania and Romania wage penalties attached to temporary contracts are smaller among young women compared to the prime-age and older ones7.
+At the same time in most of the analysed New Member States -Hungary, Poland, Lithuania and Romania wage penalties attached to temporary contracts are smaller among young women compared to the prime-age and older ones7.